Montréal’s one-of-a-kind landmarks and geography

+It’s an island, it’s a mountain, it’s a… Much like its human geography, Montréal is a fascinating study in the diversity of its physical geography as well – both natural and man-made.
+Let’s explore some of the highlights defining the lay of the land.

-What’s on an island, has a mountain, is in an archipelago and defies directional reason?
+What has a mountain, makes little directional sense, has every flavour of weather, and is an island in an archipelago?
 We bet you guessed Montréal, and you’d be right.
-Much like its human geography, Montréal is a fascinating study in the diversity of its physical geography as well, so we thought we’d dig into a few of the highlights defining the lay of the land.

-Not only is Montréal a bona fide island, it’s 1) the largest island in what’s called the Hochelaga Archipelago, which is comprised of 235 islands, and 2) the second most populated river island on the planet (behind Zhongshan in China).
+And not only is Montréal a bona fide island, it’s 1) the largest island in what’s called the Hochelaga Archipelago, which is comprised of 235 islands, and 2) the second most populated river island on the planet (behind Zhongshan in China).
 Montréal is located at the confluence of the mighty St. Lawrence and Ottawa Rivers, which flow south around the island through Lac St-Louis and north by way of the Rivière des Prairies.
 Befitting our water-bound condition, kayaking, jet-boating, white water rafting, surfing, fishing and all other manner of water sports and recreation are a big deal here.

 Side by side, immediately south of the city’s Old Port, are Île Sainte-Hélène and Île Notre-Dame.
-While Île Sainte-Hélène – home to the Biosphère, La Ronde amusement park, the International des Feux Loto-Québec fireworks competition and concert events like Osheaga and ÎleSoniq – is part of the original Hochelaga Archipelago, Île Notre-Dame is a relative newcomer.
-Notre-Dame was created, using 15 million tons of excavated rock from Montréal’s then-new metro (subway) system, over a period of 10 months in 1965, part of the Expo 67 World’s Fair.
-It’s currently home to the Canadian F1 Grand Prix, the Montréal Casino and the Olympic Basin, the largest man-made rowing basin in North America.
+While Île Sainte-Hélène – home to the Biosphère, La Ronde amusement park, the International des Feux Loto-Québec fireworks competition and concert events like Osheaga, HEAVY MONTRÉAL, ’77 Montréal and îleSoniq – is part of the original Hochelaga Archipelago, Île Notre-Dame is a relative newcomer.
+Notre-Dame was created using 15 million tons of excavated rock from Montréal’s then-new metro (subway) system, over a period of 10 months in 1965, part of the Expo 67 World’s Fair.
+It’s currently home to the Formula 1 Grand Prix du Canada, the Casino de Montréal and the Olympic Basin, the largest man-made rowing basin in North America.

 If you ask a Montrealer directions as to whether something is north, south, east or west, take their response with an industrial-sized grain of salt.
 Like most major Canadian cities, Montréal’s streets form a grid, with major arteries running east/west and north/south.
 Only problem is, they were laid out as though the St. Lawrence River flows west to east, which it mostly does, except when it gets to Montréal and takes a northward turn.
 The result?
 What we call north is actually closer to west, what’s west is more south and so on.
-It does, however, make for some beautiful summer sunsets right at the end of St. Laurent Boulevard looking, um, north.
+It does, however, make for some beautiful summer sunsets right at the end of Saint-Laurent Boulevard looking, um, north.

 Jamie O’Meara, blogger